 Which policy should I buy?

 It would be so easy if one size fit all—but it doesn’t.
 To know which policy is right for you, think about what keeps you up at night.
 Are you most concerned about testing positive for Covid a day before your trip?
-Or about not making it home for a relative’s funeral?
-Or having to miss your bucket-list cruise because your boss needs you in a meeting?
+Or about having to fly home early because a loved one there falls ill?
 Or deciding to cancel your trip because of a terrorist attack at your destination—or even one in an entirely different country?

 Several websites allow you to input your details and compare multiple policies at once, narrowing in on which one is right for you: Check out TravelInsurance.com, InsureMyTrip, SquareMouth.com, and, if you just want medical coverage and don’t need cancellation protection, Medical.TravelInsurance.com.
-Before you purchase any policy, though, it’s important to get on the phone with any potential insurer and ask how their policies would work, if the hypothetical reasons why you’re considering travel insurance (e.g., you end up hospitalized with Covid in your destination) were to actually occur.
+Before you purchase any policy, though, it’s important to get on the phone with that insurer and ask how their policies would work, if the hypothetical reasons why you’re considering travel insurance (e.g., you end up hospitalized with Covid in your destination) were to actually occur.